Feature-aware manifold meshing and remeshing of point clouds and polyhedral surfaces with guaranteed smallest edge length: Implementation

 This leads to the question how to choose a good side-length of the boxes.
-As stated above, we use side-length~$d$, i.e., their size coincides with the target edge length for the triangulation.
+As stated above, we use side-length~$d$, that is, their size coincides with the target edge length for the triangulation.
 For smaller values, each splat would be associated to more boxes, hence the memory demand would grow.
 For larger boxes, there will be many splats associated to each box that do not actually lead to vertex candidates with the currently considered vertex.
 Thus, the runtime would grow when checking all splats being far away from the currently considered vertex.
 Finally, for larger boxes, it will also become more difficult to compute a suitable box normal for projections.
 Hence, we advocate for the middle ground and choose~$d$ as the box size.

-Note that the last observation regarding the box normals lead to a heuristic how to check the user's parameter choice of~$d$.
+The last observation regarding the box normals leads to a heuristic how to check the user's parameter choice of~$d$.
 Namely, a choice of~$d$ is considered too large if there is a box whose box normal has negative scalar product with any point normal of a point registered in the box.
-This provides a mechanism to alert the user that they have chosen the parameter~$d$ outside of the specifications as provided in Section~\ref{sec:Theory} and that the output is thus not guaranteed to be manifold anymore.
+This provides a mechanism to alert the user that they have chosen the parameter~$d$ outside of the specifications as provided in Section~\ref{sec:AssumptionsAndTheory} and that the output is thus not guaranteed to be manifold anymore.
+This observation allows for the following binary search heuristic to find a suitable, yet not too small value of~$d$ (compare the discussion in Section~\ref{sec:Methodology}): Start with a large initial value~$d_{\text{init}}$, for instance, the bounding box diagonal of the geometry.
+Perform a binary search on the interval~$[0,d_{\text{init}}]$ by picking the midpoint of the current interval, building the box grid data structure and evaluating the normal scalar products.
+If any is negative, continue the binary search in the lower half of the interval.
+If all are positive, the user could either stop, since a suitable value for~$d$ has been found, or continue in the upper half of the interval, if they seek for a coarser output.